 - 5 Warren Buffett Principles to Remember in a Volatile Stock Market

 - The $16,728 Social Security Bonus You Cannot Afford to Miss

-John Ballard owns shares of Mastercard and PayPal Holdings.
-The Motley Fool owns shares of and recommends Mastercard, PayPal Holdings, and Visa.
-The Motley Fool recommends eBay.
+Matthew Cochrane owns shares of Mastercard, PayPal Holdings, and Square.
+The Motley Fool owns shares of and recommends Mastercard, PayPal Holdings, Square, and Visa.
 The Motley Fool has a disclosure policy.